-You’ve just accept a new role as the head of marketing with a company.
+You’ve just accepted a new role as the head of marketing with a company.
 Your ultimate job is to get them noticed.
-What steps to do you take to attract attention and interest?
+What steps do you take to attract attention and interest?

 In today’s episode, you’ll learn how to stand out and break through using the principles behind Drift’s success.
-Listen in for a special episode, as we welcome Dave Gerdhardt back to the show.
+Listen in for a special episode, as we welcome Dave Gerhardt back to the show.

 - Why your potential customers are more skeptical than ever